 Practicing real godly love for our brethren manifests, reveals, exposes, exhibits how much we love God.
 We can say we love God, but when we display love for the brethren, then the depth of our love for God is there for everyone to see.
 Even though no one else may notice—just as Christ told us to do our alms in secret—perhaps, as mentioned in Matthew 25, we do not even notice we are doing this sometimes—God does notice.
 And in doing so, we successfully pass the bar of judgment.

 I recommend that you go through all of the book of I John before the Passover and think about these things.

 I John 4:12 No one has seen God at any time.
 If we love one another, God abides in us, and His love has been perfected in us.

 Take out that middle phrase for a moment, and see how that reads: “If we love one another, His love has been perfected in us.”

-Remember, up above in Matthew 5:48, “Be you perfect just as your Father in heaven is perfect”?
+Remember, in Matthew 5:48, “Be you perfect just as your Father in heaven is perfect”?
 That perfection comes by showing love for one another.

 Do we want that perfect love of God?
 Do we want to reflect the perfect character of the Father and Christ?
 Then you practice and perfect loving the brethren.
 It is just that simple.
 It is that difficult.

-And, we should start with our closest brethren—our spouses and children; then work outward from there.
+We should start with our closest brethren—our spouses and children—then work outward from there.
 This is because these are the ones you see the most, and those are the ones who are going to be the gauges God is going to look at to see how much we love Him.
 But, it is what we must be concentrating on, really focusing on, in preparation for entering His Kingdom.